TheLastArrayBender/Cryptonite_Taskphase/picoCTF_writeups/Foresics/Forensics.md

 In this case, because `e` is small, you can use brute force to find the plaintext message `m` that, when encrypted, equals the given ciphertext `c`.

-You can use online tools like the dcode RSA decryptor to decrypt the ciphertext [Source 4](https://www.geeksforgeeks.org/caesar-cipher-in-cryptography/).
+You can use online tools like the dcode RSA decryptor to decrypt the ciphertext.
 ## 3. basic-mod1

 In this problem, a message is encrypted by converting each number to its remainder when divided by 37 (mod 37), and then using these remainders as indices in a list of characters.